wp-plugins/seriously-simple-podcasting/readme.txt

 2. The info that you need to add to each podcast episode.

 == Changelog ==

+= 1.7.2 =
+* 2013-09-25
+* [FIX] Fixing Javascript error that prevented media uploading from working in Firefox

 = 1.7.1 =
 * 2013-09-23